Hyperemesis gravidarum linked to mental health disorder risks

 The risk of depression was significantly reduced in cases of HG with metabolic disturbance vs those of mild HG.
 According to investigators, this highlights the need for all women with HG to receive support and adequate mental health screening regardless of perceived severity.

-According to Morrin, while HG severity determined by metabolic disturbances is effective for identifying patients needing physical health intervention, this method is not effective for determining when mental support is necessary.
+According to Morrin, although HG severity determined by metabolic disturbances is effective for identifying patients needing physical health intervention, this method is not effective for determining when mental support is necessary.
 No correlations have been identified between HG severity and the impact on mental health.

 Up to 3.6% of pregnancies are impacted by HG, making it the most common cause of first-trimester hospitalization in pregnant patients.
 Most of these cases resolve in the second trimester, but patients with HG experience a long period of severe nausea and vomiting.
 This often causes them to lose weight and be dehydrated.

-Alongside anxiety toward leaving home and feelings of isolation, HG may lead to uncertainty among women about how the remainder of their pregnancy will progress.
+Alongside anxiety about leaving home and feelings of isolation, HG may lead to uncertainty among women about how the remainder of their pregnancy will progress.
 Therefore, over half of women with HG consider pregnancy termination.

-“HG can be associated with severe psychiatric disorders that require urgent recognition and joined-up physical and mental health care from the very start of pregnancy,” said Thomas Pollak, PhD, clinical reader and consultant neuropsychiatrist at King’s College London.
+“HG can be associated with severe psychiatric disorders that require urgent recognition and joined-up physical and mental health care from the very start of pregnancy,” said Thomas Pollak, PhD, a clinical reader and consultant neuropsychiatrist at King’s College London.

-A decline in HG risk was reported in patients with greater circulating GDF-15 before pregnancy, with an odds ratio of 0.70.
+A decline in HG risk was reported in patients with greater circulating GDF-15 levels before pregnancy, with an odds ratio of 0.70.
 This indicated potential for GDF-15 as a source of strategies for HG prevention and treatment.

 References